Hindoo Patriot: History

-In 1853, one Madhusudan Ray, a Burrabazar banker approached Sreenath Ghosh, the founder editor of Bengal Recorder and his brother Girish Chandra Ghosh to start an English newspaper.
+In 1853, one Madhusudan Ray, a Burabazar banker approached Sreenath Ghosh, the founder editor of Bengal Recorder, and his brother Girish Chandra Ghosh to start an English newspaper.
 It was agreed that Bengal Recorder would be discontinued and Hindoo Patriot was chosen as the name for the new paper.
-The name is said to have been given by Girish Chandra Ghosh, however according to the Reis and Rayyet, the name was given by Kshetra Chandra Ghosh, the youngest of the Ghosh brothers.
+The name is said to have been given by Girish Chandra Ghosh; although, according to the Reis and Rayyet, the name was given by Kshetra Chandra Ghosh, the youngest of the Ghosh brothers.
 Kristo Das Pal believed that the name was given by Harish Chandra Mukherjee.
-Manmathanath Ghosh, the grandson and biographer of Girish Chandra Ghosh however has refuted the latter claim and on the authority of Madhusudan Ray concluded that the name Hindoo Patriot was given by Girish Chandra Ghosh himself, citing that Harish Chandra Mukherjee had joined the Hindoo Patriot later and held a subordinate position in the initial years.
+Manmathanath Ghosh, the grandson and biographer of Girish Chandra Ghosh, however, has refuted the latter claim and on the authority of Madhusudan Ray concluded that the name Hindoo Patriot was given by Girish Chandra Ghosh himself, citing that Harish Chandra Mukherjee had joined the Hindoo Patriot later and held a subordinate position in the initial years.